Local Search For SMT On Linear and Multilinear Real Arithmetic: LocalSMT(RA) Algorithm

 \subsection{Local search Framework}

+LocalSMT(RA) is running a local search algorithm starting from an arbitrary model with all real-value variables assigned to 0 and all Boolean variables assigned to false.
 As depicted in Fig. \ref{framework}, after the initialization, the algorithm switches between Real mode and Boolean mode.
 In each mode, an operation on a variable of the corresponding data type is selected to modify the current solution.
-The two modes switches to each other when the number of non-improving steps (denoted as $non\_improve\_steps$) of the current mode reaches a threshold.
+The two modes switches between each other when the number of non-improving steps (denoted as $non\_improve\_steps$) of the current mode reaches a threshold. $non\_improve\_steps$ is increased by one when the algorithm fails to find a better solution, otherwise, it is reset as 0.
 The threshold is set to $L\times P_b$ for the Boolean mode and $L\times P_r$ for the Real mode, where $P_b$ and $P_r$ denote the proportion of Boolean and real-variable literals to all literals in falsified clauses, and $L$ is a parameter.